 This setting enforces SSO login for all users in the workspace.

-Important: Only enable Hard SSO after confirming that all user emails are aligned - activating it too early may result in duplicate accounts.
+Important: Only enable Hard SSO after confirming that all user emails are aligned and any duplicate account cleanup has been completed with your Mentimeter contact.
+Activating it too early may result in users being locked out or additional duplicate accounts being created.

 Key Takeaways

-• The email address used in both SSO and SCIM must match the format of existing user accounts in Mentimeter
+The email address used in both SSO and SCIM must match the format of existing user accounts in Mentimeter.
+If they don't match, this can be corrected after the fact by coordinating a bulk email update with your Mentimeter contact.

-• Enable Hard SSO as the final step
+Enable Hard SSO as the final step (your Mentimeter contact will be able to enable this for you)